 What is a holiday allowance?

 In the Netherlands, every employee is legally entitled to holiday allowance – referred to as vakantiegeld in Dutch – on top of their wages.
 While it’s not the same as a 13th month, it’s roughly equivalent to an extra month’s salary before tax.

-Holiday allowance was first introduced in the Netherlands around 1910 as a part of collective agreements between industry associations and unions.
-It was designed to incentivise employees to take a vacation over the summer months, and was paid out in May to ensure there was enough time for people to make plans to take a trip between June and September.
+Holiday allowance was introduced in the Netherlands around 1910 as a part of collective agreements between industry associations and unions.
+It was designed to incentivise employees to take a vacation over the summer months, and was paid out in May.
+This way there was enough time for people to make plans to take a trip between June and September.
 Due to differences in holiday allowance between industries, the Dutch government introduced legislation in 1968 making it mandatory for all employers to pay a minimum amount, no matter which sector.